PKU-Alignment/omnisafe/docs/source/start/usage.rst

         <script async id="asciicast-qCptIXhxYB2MWEytijrriVhUm" src="https://asciinema.org/a/qCptIXhxYB2MWEytijrriVhUm.js"></script>

 .. hint::
-    The above command will generate a configuration file ``train_config.yaml`` in the ``saved_source`` directory.
+    The above command will use a configuration file `train_config.yaml <https://github.com/PKU-MARL/omnisafe/blob/main/tests/saved_source/train_config.yaml>`_ in the `saved_source <https://github.com/PKU-MARL/omnisafe/tree/main/tests/saved_source>`_ directory to train policy.
 We have provided an example showing the file layer of the configuration file.
 You can customize the configuration of the algorithm in this file.

 Run Benchmark
 -------------